-Ten years on from the collapse of Lehman Brothers, banks and regulators remain generally disciplined on real estate lending, but as part of their drive to reduce their risk are now funding less property projects by smaller developers, potentially exacerbating the housing crisis.
+Ten years on from the collapse of Lehman Brothers, banks and regulators have reined in their behaviour but as part of their drive to reduce their risk are now funding less property projects by smaller developers, potentially exacerbating the housing crisis.

 Banks are still prepared to lend to the big, listed builders and developers but, with their new reduced risk appetite, are more reluctant to lend to small and medium-sized firms due to the perceived risk.

-“Banks have learnt their lesson [since 2008] but have probably over-corrected, especially in terms of investing in riskier activities such as property developments, which has led to a void in developments,” says Parul Scampion, co-founder of new online property investment platform propio.com, on the latest episode of Blackstock Consulting’s ‘PropCast’, a new podcast about trends in real estate.
+“Banks have learnt their lesson [since 2008] but have probably over-corrected, especially in terms of investing in riskier activities such as property development, which has led to a void in developments,” says Parul Scampion, co-founder of new online property investment platform propio.com.
 “We want to unblock some of those lending streams that have closed, which have meant that small developers haven’t been able to build as much as they could have.”

-This overcompensation has led to a funding blockage that could have implications for the ongoing UK housing crisis and the government’s ambitious housing targets of building 300,000 new homes a year.
+This overcompensation has led to a funding blockage which could have implications for the ongoing UK housing crisis and the government’s ambitious housing targets of building 300,000 new homes a year.